Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/debug/scantool.md

-# Use the Wallpaper Engine scan tool to create a debug log
+# Use the Wallpaper Engine analysis tool to create a debug log

 If you are having technical issues with Wallpaper Engine that you are unable to solve with the help of the FAQ, you can create a system log file which you can share with us when contacting us: